Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

-# How to set up a Windows Server 2012 machine for the daily builds
+# How to set up a Windows Server 2019 machine for the daily builds

 ## 0. General information and tips

+### Disconnect vs logoff

+Using Disconnect when ending your rdesktop session does NOT log you off.
+To log off, use the `logoff` command in a PowerShell window.

 ### How to open Task Manager